Handforth Road, Wilmslow, Cheshire SK9 2LX

 ahughes@thewilmslowacademy.co.uk

-In English, the children will continue to answer the following question, ‘Can I write instructions to look after a mythical beast?’
-We will bridge back to what we learnt about the Ancient Greeks in the autumn term to help us to do this.
-Afterwards, the children will write a mythical narrative.
+In English, the children will be writing information texts, inspired by 'The True Story of the Loch Ness Monster' by Frances Gilbert.
 They will continue to learn spelling, punctuation and grammar skills each week, as well as participating in shared reading sessions, where we will be concentrating on vocabulary, inference, prediction, explanation, retrieval and summarising.
 Children will regularly practise their handwriting, in order to be able to express themselves more easily and more quickly.
 We would like to encourage you to hear your child read at least three times per week and record reading in your child's reading diary.

-In maths, the children will be continuing their work on multiplication facts.
-They will be studying and representing different multiplication structures, applying the distributive law to multiplication and looking at what happens when a number is multiplied or divided by 10 and 100.
-In addition, the children will practise mental methods for solving problems.
-Practice and recall of multiplication facts will be a focus throughout the year, the aim being for the children to know all the multiplication facts up to 12x12.
-Key words include: factor, product and commutative.
+In maths, the children will be reviewing column addition and subtraction and looking at when these are the most suitable methods.
+They will be using column addition with numbers up to 4 digits.
+The children will also practise mental methods for solving problems.
+Practice and recall of multiplication facts will be a focus throughout the year, the aim being for the children to know all the times tables up to 12x12.

-Please note that Class 10 will have outdoor PE on Tuesdays and indoor PE on Wednesdays.
+Please note that Class 9 will have outdoor PE on Wednesdays and indoor PE on Fridays.

 DATES FOR YOUR DIARY